 |Competitive Registration Qualification/Information||ANKC, CKC, FCI, AKC, KC (UK), NZKC, UKC|

-In the year 1980, many Basenjis were being brought to the United States of America from Zaire and were added to the AKC gene pool to fight some of their health problems.
+In 1980, many Basenjis were being brought to the United States of America from Zaire and were added to the AKC gene pool to fight few of their health problems.
 The new introduction added the brindle color pattern to the western Basenji.

 The Basenji Club of America was established in 1942 and it was recognized by American Kennel Club in 1943.
 A dog named Phemister's Bois was the first Basenji that got registered with AKC in the year 1944.

 This breed is a highly energetic dog with a curious nature.
-They bond well with their families and are reserved for strangers.
-They usually are emotionally attached to a single human master.
+They bond well with their families and are apprehensive towards strangers.
+These dogs get emotionally attached to a single human master.
 They have a curious nature and often found standing on their hind legs like a Meerkat.
 Basenjis usually do not get along with other dogs.
 They have an inherent hunting instinct and encompasses a strong prey drive.
-According to a book called “The Intelligence of Dogs,” the Basenji dog is considered as the second least trainable dog.
+According to a book called “The Intelligence of Dogs,” it is considered the second least trainable dog.

-The Basenji may suffer from problems like hypothyroidism which is a type of inflammatory bowel disease called IPSID and canine hip dysplasia.
+The Basenji may suffer from problems like hypothyroidism, a type of inflammatory bowel disease called IPSID and canine hip dysplasia.
 They may face some other issue like Fanconi syndrome which is a kidney disorder.
 Clean the Basenji’s ears on a regular basis and brush their teeth as well often.

 Feed the Basenjis superior quality dog food, be it is store purchased or cooked at home.
 You can feed them ¾ to 1 cup of high-quality dry food twice a day.
 Keep a watch on their calorie count as some dogs are prone to get obese.